What is Interim Executive Services anyway?

 Another example of how an interim can add value in a stable situation is during a normal turnover event.
 An executive gives notice of intent to depart for another organization.
 Thirty days is never enough time to conduct an executive recruitment unless there has been succession planning that has a successor in place.
 An interim in this situation can assist the organization through the transition while buying valuable time to conduct a robust, thorough search.

 What is in this blog?

-This blog contains articles focusing on Interim Executive Services.
+This blog contains articles focusing on Interim Executive Services and leadership.
 What is it?
 How does it work?
 Where do you find resources?
 How do you structure a deal?
 How do you manage the engagement?
 What kind of people are involved in providing Interim services?
 I have written several articles on organizational transitions and leadership, leadership / career development.
 Along the way, my growing group of followers is asking questions and making suggestions for me to produce content that addresses areas of their interest.
 If there is something you are interested in and do not know where to find answers, I can help you by providing resources or by writing on the topic as I have done several times.

 Why should you be interested in this content?

 My objective in producing and maintaining this blog is to provide a contribution to the Interim Executive Services industry, primarily as it relates to healthcare.
 I intend to imbue the reader with experience and insight that took years of very hard work and study to obtain.
 This blog is intended to be of interest to Interim Executives and persons considering Interim Executive Services and decision makers considering the use of Interim Executives to add value to their organization.